 Dates: Every Day in August

-Another great way to save on sightseeing in San Francisco is by taking the free walking tours offered by SF City Guides, expert volunteers from the SF Public Library.
+Another great way to save on sightseeing in San Francisco is by taking the free walking tours offered by SF City Guides and expert volunteers from the SF Public Library.
 They offer a list of options every day that include tours of the Golden Gate Bridge, the Palace of Fine Arts, and the Japanese Tea Garden.
 They also offer in-depth looks at SF's top districts such as North Beach, Chinatown, and Fisherman's Wharf.

 Dates: Several from May - October